 2. Don’t Fix or Throw Away Your Bike

-After a serious bicycle accident, your bicycle becomes important evidence, telling the story of what happened and who should be held t accountable for your injuries.
+After a serious Corpus Christi bike accident, your bicycle becomes important evidence, telling the story of what happened and who should be held t accountable for your injuries.
 Do not take your bike to the shop for repairs, and do not leave it by the curb for the trash collector.
 Instead, stash it somewhere safe—a garage or basement works fine—along with any loose parts that fell off during the accident.
 It is important to keep your bicycle stored away, untouched, until you have spoken with an experienced Corpus Christi bicycle accident attorney.

 3. Be Wary of Talking to Insurance Companies

-It is unlikely you can entirely avoid speaking with an insurance company after sustaining injuries or a tragic loss in a bicycle accident.
+It is unlikely you can entirely avoid speaking with an insurance company after sustaining injuries or a tragic loss in a Corpus Christi bike accident.
 For example, your need for medical care may require you to contact your health insurance company.
 If you must speak with a representative of your own insurance company, keep the conversation short and disclose only the most basic facts.
 You may not realize that an offhand comment, such as “I should have seen the other guy coming,” can be used against you as evidence of your own fault.

 If a representative or adjuster from someone else’s insurance company contacts you, you must use extreme caution.
 If at all possible, decline to engage in the conversation at all and refer the caller to your attorney.
 Individuals representing the interests of another party involved in your bicycle accident is not concerned with your wellbeing.
 The only reason to contact you is their belief that by speaking with you directly, they can minimize their own financial exposure to costs for your injuries and losses.
 Don’t fall for their tactics.
 They use their skills and experience to influence injured cyclists to accept a sum of money much lower than you deserve in exchange for giving up your legal rights.